Individual Supervision

 Group Supervision of Assessment

 Interns participate in an hour-long, weekly group supervision of their assessment, intake, and diagnostic activities.
 During the Intern Orientation, the primary focus is on didactic training, article reviews, practice administering assessments, and scoring and interpretation of results.
 During group supervision, interns review their assessment cases, intakes, and diagnostic impressions and receive feedback.
 Interns also discuss pertinent articles and review their feedback sessions with testing clients.
-Interns also receive didactic training in topics such as psychological testing with the MMPI, and pharmaceutical and non-pharmaceutical treatments for ADHD.
+Interns also receive didactic training in topics such as psychological testing with the PAI, and pharmaceutical and non-pharmaceutical treatments for ADHD.

 Group Supervision of Supervision